smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of user profile page](media/readme_images/profile_details.png)

-* When the user purchases an item and goes to the checkout page the delivery address will auto populate the delivery address that the user has saved.
+* When the user purchases an item and goes to the checkout page the delivery address will auto populate the delivery address if the user has saved that info.
 I have also set this form up so the personal details of the order recipient are not auto generated and must be entered in by the user (Screenshot below)

 ![Image of user checkout page](media/readme_images/checkout_page.png)

 * The user will still have to enter a name, email and phone number on the checkout page for the order to be processed.
 I chose this approach as a user may not be home when an item is being delivered to their property, this allows the user purchasing their product to put the name and number of someone else who may be home and their contact details for the courier to reach.
 * The 2nd feature on the profile page is the order history feature.
 Registered users on the site will be able to see all of the orders they have placed on the site previously.

 ![Image of user order history](media/readme_images/order_history.png)